-A. COURT'S OWN MOTION/ MOTION OF ANY PARTY: If the court determines it is necessary, or if the ad litems or a contestant wants a "second opinion," the court may order an independent medical exam (IME) and appoint the necessary physicians.
-TEX.
-EST. CODE § 1101.103(c)
+- A. Court's Own Motion/ Motion of any Party: If the court determines it is necessary, or if the ad litems or a contestant wants a "second opinion," the court may order an independent medical exam (IME) and appoint the necessary physicians.
+Tex.
+Est. Code § 1101.103(C) Note: Tex.

-Note: Tex.
 R. Civ.
 Proc.
 204 (the general civil procedural vehicle to request a medical or psychological examination) does not apply to guardianship proceedings.
 The Texas Estates Code maintains its own framework for evaluating such issues.
 Karlen v.
 Karlen, 209 S.W.3d 841(Tex.
 App.
-Houston 14th Dist, December 5, 2006, no pet.)

-B. NOTICE/WAIVER: The proposed ward and all other

-parties must be given at least four-day's notice (which may be waived) before the hearing on the motion for a independent medical examination.
+Houston 14th Dist, December 5, 2006, no pet.) - B. Notice/Waiver: The proposed ward and all other parties must be given at least four-day's notice (which may be waived) before the hearing on the motion for a

+- independent medical examination.
 Ibid.
-(Appendix U).
-C. HEARING: The court must make its determination with respect to the necessity for a physician's examination of the proposed ward at a hearing held for that purpose.

-D. REPORT: Any CME or other records resulting from the IME must be made available to the Attorney Ad Litem
+(Appendix Y).
+C. Hearing: The court must make its determination with respect to the necessity for a physician's examination of the proposed ward at a hearing held for that purpose.
+In re Kelm, 2018 Tex.
+App.
+LEXIS 9481 (Tex.
+App.
+Houston, 1st Dist., 2018, no pet.) - D. Report: Any CME or other records resulting from the IME must be made available to the Attorney Ad Litem

-E. PRACTICAL POINTERS:
+E. Practical Pointers: